openSUSE/news-o-o/_posts/2013-02-28-rc2-is-ready-for-you-are-you-ready-for-rc2.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2013-02-28 14:00:16+00:00
 layout: post
 link: https://news.opensuse.org/2013/02/28/rc2-is-ready-for-you-are-you-ready-for-rc2/
+slug: rc2-is-ready-for-you-are-you-ready-for-rc2
-title: "RC2 is Ready for You.
-Are You Ready for RC2?"
+title: RC2 is Ready for You.
+Are You Ready for RC2?
+wordpress_id: 15303
 categories:
 - Announcements
 - Distribution
 ---

 ![release counter](http://counter.opensuse.org/small.png)The openSUSE Release Team has released RC2 to the mirrors a few hours ago.
 A large number of bugs has been fixed and a number of packages has been updated.
 Major changes include PulseAudio, the kernel and Firefox.
 This is the last opportunity to find and fix the last few bugs before the final release, so help us by downloading RC2 from [software.opensuse.org](http://software.opensuse.org/developer), testing and reporting bugs!<!-- more -->

 The most important updated packages in RC2 are: